kadojs/kado/doc/api/Application.md

 This will setup and connect sub systems, then check for a command to execute, tests to run, or will default to starting any http servers.

+### Application.listen()
+* Return {Promise} resolved when all servers are listening.

+Note: When the application is `started` only connectors are setup.
+This method must be called to listen on ports.
+This is by design to support cleaner initialization for scripting.

 ### Application.stop()
 * Return {Promise} resolved when application is shutdown.